The Clayer: Surfacing

 The Clayer, Part One: Surfacing, will be a place to learn how to create rich and dynamic surfaces on clay.
-The course will run for six weeks from March 11th to April 18th, 2013.
-During the six weeks we will cover various surface applications on clay such as: mishima inlay, monoprinting on clay, carving and printing with your own block prints.
+The course will run for six weeks from January 25th to March 3rd, 2016.
+During the six weeks we will cover various surface applications on clay, which will include; mishima inlay, monoprinting on clay, carving and printing with your own block prints and using those printing blocks to print on clay.
 We will explore using unusual objects as printing tools as well as learn how to use other clay drawing media.

 “I also don't know how to thank you enough for this course.
 It's opened some very big doors for me, doors I didn't even know were there.
 At times I felt as if someone were tickling me, sometimes to that point where it seems like too much but you don't want them to stop.
 Thank you for sharing so much of your amazing process with us but also for sharing so much of yourself.
 I think this has a lot to do with the success of the course.
 The best workshops I've taken are with people with big, generous personalities.
 This workshop is the best of the best.”

 “This course was absolutely wonderful.
 It will take me a LONG time to come near mastering these techniques but they will be fun to work on.
 The student work was at SUCH a high level, and the enthusiasm generated infectious.”

 “A lot of inspiring ideas and some very helpful tips without having to leave home.”

 "Thank you, Diana for sharing your talents with us!
 This was a great class, packed full of wonderful creative ideas I had no idea about, so I feel very blessed.
 I was also pleasantly surprised after signing up with how much of yourself you gave during the class--I guess I expected just the demo videos--but you gave a ton of time and attention to us, and I totally ate it up.
 I will sign up for ANY online class you teach!"